What's in it for you

 - Showpad Experiences activated

-- You can use the attached PSD file as a design template on our Design guidelines page
+- You can download a design template on our Design guidelines page

 - A well-thought-out idea of how to structure your content